nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Let us first define what grieves the Holy Spirit.
 We don't have to go much further to find out what grieves Him.
 The very following two verses give us clear hints of what they are:

-> <sup>31</sup>Phải bỏ khỏi anh em những sự cay đắng, buồn giận, tức mình, kêu rêu, mắng nhiếc, cùng mọi điều hung ác. <sup>32</sup>Hãy ở với nhau cách nhơn từ, đầy dẫy lòng thương xót, tha thứ nhau như Ðức Chúa Trời đã tha thứ anh em trong Ðấng Christ vậy.
+>  <sup>31</sup> You must put away every kind of bitterness, anger, wrath, quarreling, and evil, slanderous talk.  <sup>32</sup> Instead, be kind to one another, compassionate, forgiving one another, just as God in Christ also forgave you.
 (Ephesians 4:31-32)

 These are sins we commit daily in the course of our lives.
 A sin is not simply the bad things we do, but also the good things we don't do.
-Jesus even shows sin for what really is: you don't need to actually commit adultary to sin against God, just the mere fact you have lustful thoughts, you already sinned (Matthew 5:28); you don't need to take somebody's life to sin against God, the fact that you hate that person already makes you a murderer (I John 3:15).
+Jesus shows us sin for what really is: you don't need to actually commit adultary to sin against God, just the mere fact you have lustful thoughts, you already sinned (Matthew 5:28); you don't need to take somebody's life to sin against God, the fact that you hate that person already makes you a murderer (I John 3:15).
 And what about the things we should have done that we didn't?
-How many times we neglect to stop and help someone in need?
+How many times have we neglected to stop and help someone in need?
 I remember our church turned away a homeless man who wanted to take shelter in our church building.
-Did we try to be the good Samaritan every chance we could?
+Did we try to be good Samaritans every chance we could?

 James 2:10 writes <em>"For the one who obeys the whole law but fails in one point has become <u>guilty of all of it</u>."</em> So who among us is not guilty of all of the law?
 Who among us never sinned, even the most insignificant of sins?
 Wouldn't this make us all guilty of grieving the Holy Spirit all the time?